Katseye

-Katseye (pronounced "cats eye", stylized in all caps) is a girl group based in Los Angeles.
-The group is composed of six members: Daniela, Lara, Manon, Megan, Sophia, and Yoonchae.
-With members from the Philippines, South Korea, Switzerland, and the United States, Katseye is often described as a "global girl group".
+Katseye (stylized in all caps) is a girl group based in Los Angeles.
+The group consists of six members: Daniela Avanzini, Lara Raj, Manon Bannerman, Megan Skiendiel, Sophia Laforteza, and Yoonchae Jeung.
+With members from the Philippines, South Korea, Switzerland, and the United States, Katseye is often called a "global girl group".

 The group was formed through the 2023 reality competition series Dream Academy, a collaboration between Hybe and Geffen Records.
-The group's formation process was later chronicled in the Netflix docuseries Popstar Academy: Katseye, which recounted the audition process, intensive training, and formation of the group.
+Its formation is chronicled in the Netflix docuseries Pop Star Academy: Katseye, which recounts the audition process, intensive training, and formation of the group.
 Katseye debuted in June 2024 with the single "Debut", followed by their breakthrough single, "Touch".
 They released their first extended play (EP), SIS (Soft Is Strong), later that year.
-In April 2025, they released "Gnarly" which served as the lead single for their second EP, Beautiful Chaos (2025).
-Despite receiving mixed reactions on release, the single garnered significant attention and earned the group their first entry on the Billboard Hot 100.
-Beautiful Chaos was released on June 27, 2025, and debuted at number four on the Billboard 200, their highest-charting release to date.
-The EP's second single "Gabriela" peaked within the top 40 of the Hot 100 and earned a Grammy Award nomination for Best Pop Duo/Group Performance, with the group also being nominated for Best New Artist.
+In April 2025, they released "Gnarly", the lead single for their second EP, Beautiful Chaos (2025).
+Despite receiving mixed reactions on release, the single garnered significant attention and marked the group's first entry on the Billboard Hot 100, while Beautiful Chaos debuted at number four on the Billboard 200.
+The EP's second single, "Gabriela", peaked within the top 40 of the Hot 100 and was nominated for the Grammy Award for Best Pop Duo/Group Performance, with the group also nominated for Best New Artist at the 68th Annual Grammy Awards.
+Their third EP, Wild (2026), became their first number one release on the Billboard 200.

 Katseye is recognized for their distinctive fashion identity, prominently drawing influence from Y2K fashion.
 Their growing brand image has led to multiple endorsements and campaigns tying into the style, including a campaign with Fendi's Baguette bag and Gap's low-rise denim.
-Katseye has also worked with British soap company Lush, American fashion house Coach, and Philippine fast food chain Jollibee.
-Humberto Leon acts as the group's creative director, taking inspiration from broad influences and utilizing the group's diverse backgrounds.
+Katseye has also worked with British cosmetics retailer Lush, American fashion house Coach, and Filipino fast food chain Jollibee.
+Humberto Leon is the group's creative director, taking inspiration from broad influences and the group's diverse backgrounds.